 include an opt-out provision for students and may be approved only if there is documented evidence that the options reduce the cost of the textbooks and instructional materials.

-(c) Published deadlines established by the Provost/designee for
+3. Published deadlines established by the Provost/designee for

-1. the selection of textbooks and instructional materials each term, and
+a. the selection of textbooks and instructional materials each term, and

-2. the posting of a hyperlink listing required and recommended textbooks.
+b. the posting of a hyperlink listing required and recommended textbooks.